ChamiLamelas/Music_Tab_Project/README.md

 ## Using the Configuration File

-I have added this section before running the program because it is essential to understand how the configuration file works (and how you may need to change it) before trying to run the program.
+I have added this section before running the program because it is essential to understand how the configuration file - which is called "tabReader.config" - works (and how you may need to change it) before trying to run the program.

 The configuration file is designed to provide the user more freedom in how the program behaves on input data.
 It may be best to examine the default configuration file before writing one on your own and make sure it has the same name as the default configuration file.
 If you are using Windows, I would recommend using WordPad if you do not have another text editor such as Atom or Notepad++ to open the config file, as Notepad doesn't display the line breaks in the default config file.